raybun/handheld.quest/content/posts/best-dock-usb-c-hub-for-steam-deck/index.md

 ## First impressions and quick tests

-The dock will let the Steam Deck output at the full 4K resolution with 60hz, as confirmed via display properties.
+The dock will let the Steam Deck output at the full 4K&nbsp;resolution with 60&nbsp;Hz, as confirmed via display properties.
 Accessible in SteamOS Desktop mode via:

 System Settings&nbsp;🡺&nbsp;Display and Monitor&nbsp;🡺&nbsp;Display Configuration.